 Neurobiology of PWS / Hypothalamic Dysfunction

-Evaluation of abnormalities from the organ level to the cellular and molecular level, using imaging, models, and tissue from individuals with PWS; development of innovative therapeutic interventions.
+Evaluation of abnormalities from the organ level to the cellular and molecular level, using imaging, models, and tissue from individuals with PWS; development and evaluation of innovative therapeutic interventions.

 Clinical Issues in PWS

-Understanding hypotonia and its role in PWS clinical features; characterization of endocrine dysfunction in PWS; understanding GI issues; characterization of sleep disturbances, seizures, scoliosis, osteoporosis, and other clinical problems that significantly impact quality of life; evaluation of therapeutic interventions to address these clinical problems.
+Studies to understand hypotonia and its role in PWS clinical features; characterization of endocrine dysfunction in PWS; investigation of GI issues including gastroparesis; characterization of sleep disturbances, seizures, scoliosis, osteoporosis, and other clinical problems that significantly impact quality of life.
+Evaluation of therapeutic interventions to address these clinical problems.
 Investigation of aging-related problems in PWS.

-The use of relevant animal models to understand abnormalities in neurobiology and neuroanatomy, metabolism, behavior and development in PWS.
-Manipulation of existing mouse models to mimic extreme appetite and obesity, and to understand ghrelin:gut interactions; evaluation of therapeutic interventions for PWS in animal models; use of cells or tissues derived from animal models of PWS to explore molecular and cellular changes in PWS, or to develop novel therapies.
+The use of relevant animal and cellular models to understand abnormalities in neurobiology, metabolism, behavior and development in PWS.
+Manipulation of existing mouse models to mimic extreme appetite and obesity, to understand ghrelin:gut interactions, and to develop and evaluate therapeutic interventions for PWS; use of cells or tissues derived from animal models of PWS to explore molecular and cellular changes in PWS.
+Development of novel models of PWS.

 Psychiatric Disorders and Behavioral Problems in PWS

-Understanding the genetic underpinnings of psychiatric illness in PWS; defining early markers/triggers of mental illness, developing early interventions to mitigate mental health problems; autism and PWS; obsessive-compulsive symptoms associated with PWS; development of therapeutic interventions.
+Studies to understand the genetic underpinnings of psychiatric illness in PWS; define early markers/triggers of mental illness, develop and test early interventions to mitigate mental health problems; autism and PWS; obsessive-compulsive symptoms associated with PWS.
 Approaches to reduce family stress.

 Learning Disabilities / Early Intervention

 Evaluation of methods to overcome learning disabilities common in PWS, development and evaluation of early intervention approaches.